 Early History of the Ruffner family

 This web page shows only a small excerpt of our Ruffner research.
-Another 278 words (20 lines of text) covering the years 1066, 1297, and 1332 are included under the topic Early Ruffner History in all our PDF Extended History products and printed products wherever possible.
+Another 148 words (11 lines of text) covering the years 1066, 1297, 1332, 1557, 1510 and 1521 are included under the topic Early Ruffner History in all our PDF Extended History products and printed products wherever possible.